How to Grow Salvias: The Complete Salvia Flower Guide

 Hummingbirds and butterflies love salvias’ tubular flowers, and they’re adored by bees, too, so plant them if you wish to attract these pretty pollinators!

 Fortunately, salvia does not tend to attract deer or rabbits.
-Their leaves’ distinctive, pungent odor acts as a repellent to garden pests.
+Salvia leaves’ distinctive, pungent odor acts as a repellent to garden pests.
+Find more deer-resistant plants.

 Salvias are heat- and drought-tolerant, making them survivors in the summer garden.
 They grow 18 inches to 5 feet tall, depending on the variety.
 Salvias of all types can be grown in containers, too.